 Asana really did a great job of making its timeline easy to read, despite being packed with a wealth of information.
 Overall, the interface is very clean compared to competitors, and this can really help during the adjustment phase.

 The issue with Asana, as we’ve noted before, is that key features are kept behind certain pricing tiers.
-You can access many of them with the Premium tier, which is $10.99 per user, per month (and cheaper than Basecamp’s first plan).
+You can access many of them with the Starter tier, which is $10.99 per user, per month (and cheaper than Basecamp’s first plan).
 This gets you the Timeline, task dependencies, and milestones, as well as tools that can be used to display data that aren’t available on the free plan.
 If you want Portfolios, however, that requires a higher investment of $24.99 per user, per month, but also adds proofing, forms, and the ability to lock custom fields.

 See our full guide to Asana Pricing.